deamorim2/sdbs/EN-US/simple_sql.rst

 --------------

 ..
-Note:: - For a synopsis of all SELECT parameters, see the documentation of `PostgreSQL <http://www.postgresql.org/docs/current/interactive/sql-select.html>`__.
+Note:: - For a synopsis of all ``SELECT`` parameters, see the `PostgresSQL documentation  <http://www.postgresql.org/docs/current/interactive/sql-select.html>`_.
 --------------

 The SQL language can be divided into: